Loft jazz

-Loft jazz (or the loft scene or loft era) was a cultural phenomenon that occurred in New York City during the mid-1970s.
+Loft jazz (also known as the loft scene or loft era) was a cultural music phenomenon that occurred in New York City during the mid-1970s.

+Description

 Gary Giddins described it as follows: "[A] new coterie of avant-garde musicians took much of the jazz world by surprise...
 [T]hey interpreted the idea of freedom as the capacity to choose between all the realms of jazz, mixing and matching them not only with each other, but with old and new pop, R&B and rock, classical music and world music...
 [S]eemingly overnight new venues - in many instances, apartments or lofts (hence the phrase 'loft jazz') - opened shop to present their wares."

 According to Michael Heller, "lofts were not an organization, nor a movement, nor an ideology, nor a genre, nor a neighborhood, nor a lineage of individuals.
 They were, instead, a meeting point, a locus for interaction."
 Heller stated that "loft practices came to be defined by a number of key characteristics, including (1) low admission charges or suggested donations, (2) casual atmospheres that blurred the distinction between performer and audience, (3) ownership / administration by musicians, and (4) mixed-use spaces that combined both private living areas and public presentation space."

 Regarding the music played in these venues, Michael J. Agovino wrote: "This was community music.
 Part of the point was that, free of the strictures of clubs, the music could be anything, go anywhere, go on for as long as it wanted."
 David Such stated that "the cutting contests, personality cults, and vices that characterized the jazz scene of the 1940s and 1950s were mostly missing."
 The scene was reviewed and documented by Giddins, Peter Occhiogrosso of the SoHo Weekly News, Leroi Jones, Robert Palmer, and Stanley Crouch.

 Coinciding with this activity was an influx of musicians from outside New York.
 Newcomers from Chicago included a group associated with the AACM; these included Muhal Richard Abrams, Anthony Braxton, Kalaparusha Maurice McIntyre, Lester Bowie, Amina Claudine Myers, Henry Threadgill, Steve McCall, Fred Hopkins, Chico Freeman, Malachi Thompson, and George E. Lewis.
 Various members of the Black Artists Group came from St. Louis, including Charles "Bobo" Shaw, Baikida Carroll, Oliver Lake, Julius Hemphill, Hamiet Bluiett, J. D. Parran, and Joseph Bowie.
 Members of Horace Tapscott's UGMAA, such as Arthur Blythe, David Murray, and Butch Morris, arrived from California.
 All of these, plus many local musicians, participated in the loft scene to some degree.